synacktiv/captaincredz/README.md

 ### Writing your own plugin

+If your identity provider is not yet supported by CaptainCredz, you may have to write your own plugin.

 The best thing you can do is look at the plugins already implemented, and write your own in the same way.
 In particular, adapting Credmaster plugins to CaptainCredz should not be too difficult, as the functions defined are the roughly the same.

 ### Writing your own post_action

+Maybe you want to add an action after each success, like sending a Telegram message for instance.
+This is not yet implemented by CaptainCredz, but can be implemented fairly easily in the current state of things.

 The best thing you can do is look at the basic post_actions already implemented, and write your own in the same way.
+Post_actions receive a variety of data from the plugin in order to implement their logic.

 ## Acknowledgements